 Stories might seem very modest in concept, yet they withhold layers of the abstract and seasoned cultural heritage of a nation within themselves.
-Story and the art of storytelling are significant parts of the Persian culture to the point that it used to be as a remedy for patients in Gondishapur prehistoric hospital during the Sassanid era.
+Story and the art of storytelling are significant parts of the Persian culture to the point that it used to be a remedy for patients in Gondishapur prehistoric hospital during the Sassanid era.
 Furthermore, stories were read to the royal family members from the early years to indirectly suggest proper manners and disciplines.
-What follows is a short overview of a very specific field of storytelling in the Persian folklore called Naqqāli.
+What follows is a short overview of a very specific field of storytelling in Persian folklore called Naqqāli.

 Storytelling in Iran, up to a dozen decades ago was similar to the live music performances you see these days in traditional restaurants all around Iran.
-They both reflect the true taste of masses, with the main difference that Naqqāli voices legends and folk tales of the Persian Empire.
+They both reflect the true taste of the masses, with the main difference that Naqqāli voices legends and folk tales of the Persian Empire.

 Naqqāli has long existed back in the pre-Islamic era in Iran.
-It was formerly performed in coffeehouses, tents of nomads, houses of the noble men, and historical venues such as ancient caravanserais. naqqāli by definition means narrating.
+It was formerly performed in coffeehouses, tents of nomads, houses of the noblemen, and historical venues such as ancient caravanserais. naqqāli by definition means narrating.
 Narrating Persian stories such as Shahnameh- the Book of Kings by Ferdowsi- which includes more than hundreds of fascinating tales about Iranian myths and history.

 Naqqāli embraces many features of art and performance within its nature to the extent that some researchers believe it has a major role in the formation of theatre and modern plays.
-This form of storytelling was accompanied by a musical instrument and based on the genre of the story, Naqqāl-the storyteller would choose whether to just recount the verses or to tell the story in musical form.
+This form of storytelling was accompanied by a musical instrument and based on the genre of the story, the Naqqāl-the storyteller would choose whether to just recount the verses or to tell the story in musical form.
 After conversion to Islam, naqqāls were no longer permitted to use music while performing naqqali.
 This obligated the naqqals to use all their vocal and physical abilities during their performance.
 They even wore armours and helmets to create a better ambience for the story they were narrating.
-From the Safavid time up until mid-Pahlavi era, naqqāli became more and more popular that people would pay a considerable amount of money to reserve a seat for special naqqls (stories) such as the tale of “Sohrab’s tragic demise”.
+From the Safavid time up until the mid-Pahlavi era, naqqāli became more and more popular and people would pay a considerable amount of money to reserve a seat for special naqqls (stories) such as the tale of “Sohrab’s tragic demise”.

 Naqqāl is someone who tells a story in front of a crowd or in public with different skills such as voice vibrancy, the body acts, clapping hands, stomping feet and being playful with words, to be able to excite the audience.
-Naqqāl is the guardian of the nation's epic and the folk music far beyond than typical storytellers.
+Naqqāl is the guardian of the nation's epic and folk music far beyond typical storytellers.
 With expressing the blend of Persian literature and culture along with the local melodies cover the acts and movements naqqal amuses attendances perfectly.
 The most favourite story has told by naqqāls is the famous tragedy of Shahname called ‘the battle of Rostam and Sohrab’, a tragedy of a father who kills his son without knowing about their connection.

 Naqqali was not limited to men.
-Women have also become naqqāl in history, which was not an easy thing to do in the existing patriarch society of the time.
+Women have also become naqqāl in history, which was not an easy thing to do in the existing patriarchal society of the time.
 Still, there are a number of female naqqāls in Iran and around the world.
 Fatemeh Habibi Zad who is known as Gordafarid is one of the famous female naqqals who has gained a global reputation.
 She has excelled in performing traditional narration of epic stories through Sixteen years of research, meticulous collection of narratives, and patiently following the footsteps of old masters of this ancient dramatic art.

 Naqqāli is one of the noblest ancient sorts of dramatic art in Iran.
 It follows rules and principles which are based on professional techniques.
 There is no school to attend in order to intake naqqāli, nevertheless, the decline in the popularity of coffeehouses, combined with new forms of entertainment such as the sudden growth in radio stations and later TV channels at the beginning of the 20th century, has resulted in diminishing interest in naqqāli performance.
 The ageing of master performers (Morsheds) and the decreasing popularity among younger generations have caused a steep drop in the number of skilled naqqāls, threatening the survival of this dramatic art.